Sweden pauses Pfizer vaccine payments, seeks clarity on doses - DN daily | Health

 Sweden pauses Pfizer vaccine payments, seeks clarity on doses - DN daily

-Sweden's Health Agency has paused COVID-19 vaccine payments to Pfizer and is seeking clarification over the amount of doses available in each vial, Swedish daily Dagens Nyheter reported on Tuesday.
+Sweden's Health Agency has paused COVID-19 vaccine payments to Pfizer and is seeking clarification over the number of doses available in each vial of the Pfizer-BioNTech vaccine, Swedish daily Dagens Nyheter reported on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)